arhamansari11/Machine_Learning_Operations/README.md

 - **Notebooks**: Contains Jupyter notebooks covering various MLOps topics, including model deployment, monitoring, and scaling.
 - **Datasets**: Sample datasets used in the notebooks for hands-on practice.
 - **Resources**: Links to external resources such as articles, papers, and tutorials for further learning.
-- **Interview Prep**: Tips, guides, and mock interview questions specific to FAANG interviews in the context of MLOps.
+- **Interview Prep**: Tips, guides, and mock interview questions specific to FAANG interviews in the context of MLOp's.

 ## Topics